jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

 The struct tm (for obtaining current time in hours and minutes :
     http://www.cplusplus.com/reference/ctime/tm/?kw=tm

-Finally, it may be helpful to convert the current time and the times used in the selection statement above (i.e., in the civilian time format) to a military time, or a variant of military time:
+Finally, it may be helpful to convert the current time and the times used in the selection statement above (i.e., in the civilian time format) to military time, or a variant of military time:
 	https://www.ontheclock.com/convert-military-24-hour-time.aspx